CommodoreOS/PCUAE/README.md

 # How to Download and install PCUAE:

-1. By using PCUAEManager and installing it that way(PCUAES) and its modes but not all modes will be in the manager now cause some are part of Premium version(PCUAEP).
-[Download PCUAEManager here](https://1drv.ms/u/s!AsiWKsjhQ2jelNJtFoF1RSaRBwx5Iw?e=3s5Ja5).
+You can use PCUAEManager and installing it that way and its modes: [Download PCUAEManager here](https://1drv.ms/u/s!AsiWKsjhQ2jelNJtFoF1RSaRBwx5Iw?e=3s5Ja5).